 Supersets are an effective way to save time at the gym; they build strength and keep the heart pumping to burn maximum calories.
 When pressed for time at the gym, don't skimp on your sweat session.
-Do this full-body workout featuring supersets from Equinox trainer Lauren Fairbanks.
+Do this full-body workout featuring supersets from trainer Lauren Fairbanks.
 It's so efficient you'll have more time for your post-workout sauna.

 Weighted reverse lunges: 15 reps per leg, 12.5-pound dumbbells

 - Start standing with weights in each hand and right foot at left knee.